 How you distribute these servings will affect your blood sugar.

-The bottom line is that you should space out your carbohydrate servings into at least three meals per day, ideally with a snack in between.
+The bottom line is that you should space out your carbohydrate servings into at least 3 meals per day, ideally with a snack in between.
 This frequent and steady intake of carbohydrates will keep your blood sugar steady.
 In addition, the more fiber the source of carbohydrates contains, the better the effect on your blood sugar.

 The table below shows examples of different ways that these 16 carbohydrates servings could be distributed.
 Keep in mind the more evenly distributed they are, the better: